A Slight at the Opera: Plot

-Cameron (Eric Stonestreet) puts on a school production of the "Phantom of the Opera", but when their main star falls ill, Manny (Rico Rodriguez) pulls all the stops to land the lead part.
+Cameron (Eric Stonestreet) puts on a school production of the "Phantom of the Opera", but when their main star falls ill, Manny (Rico Rodriguez) pulls out all the stops to land the lead part.
 When Cameron hears Luke (Nolan Gould) singing, he wants him to take the lead.
 Manny convinces Cam to let him talk to Luke in order to terrify him so that he can get the lead.
-Later when Cameron asks Manny to hear Luke singing so that he can improve his, Manny understands that he is not the person for the role and lets Luke take the leading part of the play.
+Later, when Cameron asks Manny to hear Luke singing so that he can improve his, Manny understands that he is not the person for the role and lets Luke take the leading part of the play.

-Cam has Gloria (Sofia Vergara) running for the errands of the play and she takes Alex (Ariel Winter) with her for help.
+Cam has Gloria (Sofia Vergara) running errands for the play, and she takes Alex (Ariel Winter) with her for help.
 Since they have some time to kill, Gloria takes Alex to her psychic (Norma Maldonado).
 Alex, who does not believe in psychics, pretends to validate the psychic's claims, although they are false.
 She intends to tell Gloria that her psychic is fake, but in the end changes her mind when a boy fitting the psychic's description as her new boyfriend sits next to her at Cam's play.

 Meanwhile, Phil (Ty Burrell) decides that learning how to golf is necessary for his business and Jay (Ed O'Neill) agrees to teach him.
 While they are golfing, Mitchell (Jesse Tyler Ferguson) gets there with his friend Pepper (Nathan Lane).
-Mitch tells his dad that he has been practicing for a while now and the four of them end up playing a game; Jay and Phil against Mitch and Pepper.
+Mitch tells his dad that he has been practicing for a while now, and the four of them end up playing a game; Jay and Phil against Mitch and Pepper.

 With Cam in school, Mitch and Jay golfing and Gloria out, Claire (Julie Bowen) stays home to watch over Lily (Aubrey Anderson-Emmons) and little Joe.
 When she slips on one of the golf balls Phil left on the floor, she wants to teach him that leaving things around is not a good thing.
 While Claire is busy trying to stage an accident, Haley (Sarah Hyland) and Dylan (Reid Ewing) end up being the ones watching the two kids.
-This led to her thinking that raising a family is easy, and asks Dylan to give her a baby.
+This led to her thinking that raising a family is easy, and she asks Dylan to give her a baby.
 This terrifies Claire, who switches from staging an accident to waking up the baby, as she believes that after seeing the baby cry, Haley would change her mind.
-However, Dylan left after Haley and him has a fight, just before Claire sets off the fire alarm and wakes up the baby.
+However, Dylan left after Haley and him had a fight, just before Claire set off the fire alarm and woke up the baby.

-The episode ends with the school play for which Luke's grandfather (Fred Willard) flew from Florida just to see him even if he was just painting a wall.
+The episode ends with the school play for which Luke's grandfather (Fred Willard) flew from Florida just to see him, even if he was just painting a wall.
 No one knows that Luke got the lead part.
 Phil and Claire are surprised and moved when they see him on stage singing.